- The SPGS journey

 The Lower School is a time for students to explore and discover.
 Our youngest Paulinas are introduced to a broad and dynamic curriculum and given time to familiarise themselves with the new subjects they encounter.
 In modern foreign languages, for example, the MIV (Year 7) follow a ‘Discovering Language’ course which introduces them to the broad brush strokes of where language comes from and how it evolves, while in computer science and creative technology our custom programme presents the basics of coding and programming.

-Lower School students are encouraged to be creative and inquisitive in their learning and to enjoy encountering new subjects and skills before the focus on exams starts in the Middle School.
+Lower School students are encouraged to be creative and inquisitive in their learning and to enjoy encountering new subjects and skills before they progress into the Middle School.

 A focus on imaginative and cross-curricular learning develops students into active, creative learners.Ethos & Aims